 This has been Charlie Toole and Jeff DeMaso from Adviser Investments thanking you for listening to The Adviser You Can Talk To Podcast.
 If you’ve enjoyed this conversation, please subscribe and review our show.
 You can check us out at adviserinvestments.com/podcasts.
 Your feedback is always welcome.
 And if you have any questions or topics that you’d like us to explore, please email us at firstname.lastname@example.org.
 Before closing, I’d like to thank Kailey Steele and Ashlyn Melvin.
 They do all the hard work making this podcast possible, so thank you.
 And thank you for listening.

 Podcast released on June 29, 2022.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
+Past performance does not guarantee future results.
+All investments involve risk and can lose value.
+Always consult a financial, legal or tax professional before taking specific action.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
 For more information on each individual featured in this podcast, see the Our People section of our website.